-- Copies of the monthly status report will be provided to all Cabinet members.
+- Copies of the monthly status report will be provided to all Council members.

 - A year-end budget report will be prepared.
 The report will include final budget vs. actual information and a brief narrative concerning initiatives.
 The report will be presented as an information item to various constituents on campus.

 - The Budget Officer will ensure that Minnesota Colleges & Universities will receive reports necessary for system office monitoring and other budgetary information.